4 out of 5 people found this review helpfulwrite a review of this game

 read more reviews by אולג 小奥

-The GoodYu-No is a Japanese-style adventure created by Elf, a leading eroge developer that gave us interesting RPGs such as the well-known Dragon Knight series (including the English-translated Knights of Xentar), Metal Eye, Words Worth, and others.
+The GoodYu-No is a Japanese-style adventure created by Elf, a leading eroge developer best known in the West for its funny little RPG Knights of Xentar.
 It is also considered the magnum opus of Hiroyuki Kanno, the designer of Eve Burst Error and other notable adult Japanese adventures.

 I have played and even completed Yu-No several years ago on the Saturn, but could not form a conclusive opinion due to the game's very complicated story that I could absolutely not understand in Japanese.
 Fifteen years after its original release, Yu-No finally got translated into English by a devoted and talented team.
 The translation patch (you can find it in the Links section) is an absolute necessity if your Japanese is less than excellent; it also adds voice-overs from the Saturn version to the Windows release.
 The writing in the translated version is fantastic, by far surpassing even the best examples of eroge adaptations in English.
 Finally, I was able to enjoy the game properly.

 Let's leave the story analysis for later and focus on what is, in my opinion, the game's most unusual and commendable aspect: the gameplay.
-Now this is something I thought I'd never say about a Japanese adventure, especially one that doesn't spice it with action elements, like Snatcher and Policenauts.
+Now this is something I thought I'd never say about a Japanese adventure, especially one that doesn't spice it with action elements (like Snatcher and Policenauts).
 I don't like Japanese-style adventures because I find their gameplay ridiculously unfulfilling.
-Scrolling through a menu and selecting all the options until an event is triggered is not my idea of fun gameplay.
+Scrolling through a menu and selecting all the options until an event is triggered is not my idea of fun.
 Yu-No doesn't exactly rebel against this type of gameplay, but it gracefully enhances it in such a way that it becomes not only bearable, but even rewarding.

 First of all, Yu-No doesn't have a menu-based interface; it is point-and-click, just like Policenauts.
 It may not seem like a big deal, but it is.
 Clicking on graphical objects can already be considered exploration; selecting a command from a limited amount of options can not.
 You don't need any skill for going through menus; you do if you are required to notice something interesting on the screen and interact with it.
 Yes, this often boils down to pixel-hunting and the same "click until stuff happens" affair as with menu-selection; and yet it feels different.
 The illusion of having freedom and choosing is much stronger.
 The addition of a real inventory with items that must be used at specific moments brings Yu-No even closer to Western adventures and makes it stand head and shoulders above Eve Burst Error and other popular Japanese adventures that can only rely on their plots to entertain.